Articles and Databases

 Legal Information Institute - Includes categories: Law About..., Constitutions and Codes, Court Opinions, and Law by Source or Jurisdiction; provided by Cornell University Law School.

-Legislative Counsel of California - Official site for California legislative information; includes text of California Codes and text, status, analysis, and votes for Assembly and Senate bills; provided by the Legislative Counsel.
+California Legislative Information website - Official site for California legislative information; includes text of California Codes and text, status, analysis, and votes for Assembly and Senate bills; provided by the Legislative Counsel.

 Nolo Law Centers - Includes Nolo's Legal Encyclopedia and Nolo?s Law Dictionary.
 Provides answers to legal questions in plain English.
 Provided by Nolo Press.